charlieschwabacher/gestalt/docs/getting-started.md

 When you run `gestalt-migrate` in the root directory of your project, Gestalt reads the existing database schema, compares it to what is defined in `schema.graphql`, and generates a migration to update the database.
-This migration will only add (not drop) columns or tables for safety, and you can have the cli run it directly or write it to a file.
+This migration will add any new tables or columns (it avoids dropping anything for safety), and you can have the cli run it directly or write it to a file.

 After our additions to `schema.graphql`, `gestalt migrate` will ask to confirm our database url, and then generate and print the following SQL migration: